ucsd-cse12-sp23/ucsd-cse12-sp23.github.io/syllabus.md

 <a id="g:exams"></a>
 <h3>Exams</h3>

-There will be two midterm exams during the quarter, held in class:
+There will be two midterm exams during the quarter, held during the scheduled lecture time:
 - Week 4 - Friday 4/28/2023
 - Week 8 - Friday 5/26/2023